scikit-shapes/fast-edges-extraction/README.md

 fast-edge-extraction
 ====================

-Cython package for extracting edges from triangles as well as adjacency information (edge degrees and adjacent edges/triangles for manifold and boundary edges).
+Cython implementation of edges extraction from triangles as well as adjacency information (edge degrees and adjacent points/triangles for manifold and boundary edges).

 Example
 -------